ohjuyoungg/ohjuyoungg/README.md

-- 📌 Pronouns: I have 3 years of experience as a performance marketer. <br>
+- 📌 Pronouns: I have 3 years of experience as a performance marketer from 2021 to 2023.
-  -  I have experience in performance marketing at Daou Kiwoom Group <br>
-  - and am currently preparing to transition into a career as a back-end developer.<br>
+  - I have experience in performance marketing at Daou Kiwoom Group and am currently preparing to transition into a career as a back-end developer.
-  - I am committed to working hard and improving my skills every day!<br>
+  - I am committed to working hard and improving my skills every day!
 - 😄 Fun fact: I love the color blue 🩵
 <br>
 <br>